mongodb/specifications/source/sessions/driver-sessions.rst

 Test Plan
 =========

+The test plan SHOULD be run against both replica set and sharded cluster topologies.
+It MUST NOT be run against a standalone server.

 1. Pool is LIFO.
     * This test applies to drivers with session pools.
     * Call ``MongoClient.startSession`` twice to create two sessions, let us call them ``A`` and ``B``.